 To qualify for the CHA All-Academic Team, an individual must post a 3.0 grade-point average or higher in all of the academic periods during which her team was actively competing.

 Field Hockey: The Robert Morris University field hockey team will begin play in the new Metro Atlantic Athletic Conference field hockey league this fall.
 RMU joins fellow Northeast Conference members Bryant and Sacred Heart as associate members along with full-time MAAC schools Monmouth, Quinnipiac, Rider, and Siena.

-Topics: Robert Morris University
+Tags: Robert Morris University